-TROUT LAKE WASHINGTON CHEESE HERITAGE
+TROUT LAKE'S CHEESE HERITAGE

-In 1902 several farmers in the Trout Lake area decided to form a cooperative to replace the many small cheese factories they had on their homesteads.
+In 1902 the farmers decided to form a cooperative to replace the many small cheese factories they had on their homesteads.
+Henry Huber was the first president and William Coate was secretary.
 The cooperative was called the "Trout Lake Dairy Association" and continued for the next 25 years until 1927.
-At first, only cheese was made in this co-op factory, but later butter became an important product.
-Old Creamery Road in Trout Lake is named after this factory, whose buildings are still standing.
+At first only cheese was made in this co-op factory, but later butter became the important product.
+Old Creamery Road is named after this factory, whose buildings are still standing.

 Even before other settlers arrived in the valley, Peter Stoller had found the Butter Cave and was using it for storing butter during the heat of the summer and fall.
 He had a market for his butter at a hotel in The Dalles, Oregon.
 As other settlers came to the valley, they too began to use the cave for butter storage.